 When setting up MFA you will be prompted to choose an authentication method.
 You will be asked to accept an authentication request or provide a code from your chosen method.
-Authentication will also be required when logging in from a new device or a different location and may be required to access systems that are authenticated through Microsoft 365.
-Setup includes three tasks:
+Authentication will also be required when logging in from a new device or a different location, and may be required to access systems authenticated through Microsoft 365.
+The setup includes three tasks:

 - Task 2: Enroll in MFA.
 You will be taken through the setup automatically.

 - Task 3: Receive a digital code (via the app or text) and input the code into the pop-up screen.
 From here, you can proceed to access Microsoft 365 applications.

 For more information, visit the ServiceNow self-service portal and review: